 Although muscle dysmorphia shares some of the hallmarks of disordered eating (namely compulsive exercise and weight training), MD does not meet the diagnostic criteria for a specific eating disorder.
 No definitive standards have been established to diagnose muscle dysmorphia.
 However, clinicians believe that people with this condition may also experience symptoms of body dysmorphic disorder, obsessive-compulsive disorder, a phobic response, or a state of anxiety.

 Since our understanding of MD is still evolving, treatment options vary.
 A combination of cognitive behavioral therapy (or other counseling techniques) and antidepressant medications has been helpful to some people with muscle dysmorphia.
 However, acknowledging a problem and seeking help can prove difficult.
-First, someone with MD may not realize or be willing to admit that her/his thoughts and habits related to weight and body shape are harmful.
-Second, her/his loved ones may not pick up on the problem since people often associate muscled bodies with healthy eating and exercise practices.
+First, someone with MD may not realize or be willing to admit that their thoughts and habits related to weight and body shape are harmful.
+Second, their loved ones may not pick up on the problem since people often associate muscled bodies with healthy eating and exercise practices.

-For those with a distorted body image that proves harmful to her/his health or disruptive to daily life, there are many resources available to help.
+For those with a distorted body image that proves harmful to their health or disruptive to daily life, there are many resources available to help.
 Scheduling a check-up with a health care provider familiar with these issues or speaking with a therapist who works with athletes and body image may be helpful.

 Beefing up your understanding of muscle dysmorphia, and sharing your knowledge with others, may help more people recognize when normal concerns about body image, eating, and exercise cross the line.Alice!